 - 1. Have your child go to the bathroom before leaving the house.
 Some bus routes are 45 minutes long and when the bus arrives at school your child may not be able to go into the building immediately. - 2.
-Dress your child for the weather, you may need to wait at stop. - 3.
+Dress your child for the weather, you may need to wait at the bus stop for an extended period of time. - 3.
 Especially for young students early in the year, have student's identification safety pinned inside shirt, dress, blouse or sweater.
 Do not pin or show the child's name on the outside. - 4.
 Allow ample time to arrive at the bus stop. - 5.
 If your child suffers from motion sickness either tell the driver about it, or send a note along to the driver.
 A front seat usually is better for these children.
 Please alert the driver, the bus company or the transportation department if your child is prone to seizures or suffers from allergies, diabetes, etc. - 6.
 Please do not send large packages, bags, etc. along with your child on the bus. - 7.
-It is Durham Bus Company policy that only authorized persons are allowed to board school buses.
-Authorized persons are exclusive to School Services & Leasing, Inc. officials and their employees and Racine Unified School District officials and their employees.
+It is RUSD provided bus company policy that only authorized persons are allowed to board school buses.
 Any exceptions must be authorized in advance by the RUSD Transportation Specialist. - 8.
-It is Durham Bus Company policy that once a child has boarded a school bus for either delivery to or from school, the child may not be released to anyone or at any place other than his or her assigned stop.
-If a child has boarded the school bus, and any parent or adult wishes to have the child get off the bus at an unauthorized stop, a school official must co-sign a letter written by the parent giving such permission. - 9.
-Parents wishing their child to ride the bus home with another student may do so under the following provisions set down by the RUSD Transportation Office: 1) It must be an emergency.
+It is the RUSD policy that once a child has boarded a school bus for either delivery to or from school, the child may not be released to anyone or at any place other than his or her assigned stop.
+If a child has boarded the school bus, and any parent or adult wishes to have the child get off the bus at an unauthorized stop, a school official must co-sign a letter written by the parent giving such permission. - Parents wishing their child to ride the bus home with another student may do so under the following provisions set down by the RUSD Transportation Office: 1) It must be an emergency.
 2) The request must come from the principal to the Transportation Office.
 This means the request must be brought to the principal's attention no later than the morning of the request.
 3) The request is subject to the approval of RUSD Transportation Office.